Near-Feasible Stable Matchings with Budget Constraints: Introduction

-Moreover, from a practical point of view, we need to compute choice functions efficiently.
-However, computing each hospital's choice function in our setting is NP-hard because it is equivalent to solving a knapsack problem.
-In fact, McDermid and Manlove~\cite{mcdermid2010} consider matchings with inseparable couples in which two doctors of each couple must be assigned to the same hospital.
+Alternatively, from a practical point of view, we need to compute choice functions efficiently.
+However, computing each hospital's choice function under a certain budget is NP-hard because it is equivalent to solving a knapsack problem.
+In fact, McDermid and Manlove~\cite{mcdermid2010} consider matchings with inseparable couples.
+In this problem, there are single doctors and couples.
+Every single doctor and couple has a preference over hospitals and each hospital has a maximum quota.
 Their model is contained in ours as a special case.
 They prove that deciding whether a stable matching exists or not is NP-hard (Non-deterministic Polynomial-time hard).
 In contrast, the choice functions we develop can be implemented to run fast via consulting Dantzig's greedy algorithm~\cite{dantzig1957}.

-Building upon these ideas, our second contribution is two mechanisms that can be implemented to run fast: one is strategy-proof for doctors and the other is not.
+Our analysis is general particularly because each hospital's priority is represented by the weak relation over the subsets of contracts as many papers have done, e.g.,~\cite{kojima:qje:2013}.
+It would be potentially useful when you consider constraints with a similar structure to budgets, and practically useful in designing matching mechanisms to work.
+To see this point, we develop two mechanisms that can be implemented to run fast: one is strategy-proof for doctors and the other is not.
 Our first mechanism outputs a stable matching that exceeds each budget by a factor at most the maximum wage each hospital offers over the minimum one.
 Our second mechanism, by sacrificing strategy-proofness, improves the violation bound; that is, it produces a stable matching that exceeds each budget up to the maximum wage each hospital offers.
 This is the best possible bound.
+The key procedure of our mechanisms, i.e., choice functions of hospitals, is sorting contracts in the decreasing order of the hospital's utility per wage.
+We thus allow each hospital to have an \textit{additive} utility over contracts.
+Note that we could build a mechanism when each hospital has a weak relation, but the bound may reach an unreasonable amount.
 Furthermore, we find two special cases such that a slight modification of the second mechanism recovers strategy-proofness, keeping the best possible bound.

 Our model assumes that the amount of predefined budgets is flexible up to a certain amount.
 There is certainly some realistic situation where this assumption is justified.
 Indeed, in firm-worker matchings, if a firm receives an application from a worker who is appropriate for the business, the CEO would agree to increase the employment cost.
 In doctor-hospital matchings, hospitals can create an association that pools funds in advance and subsidizes the expense of salaries according to matching results.
 Even when budgets must not be exceeded, our mechanisms can work by decreasing budgets in a certain amount in advance.
 Our second mechanism produces a near-feasible matching that does not exceed the predefined budgets.